yorkeyao/VehicleX/VehicleX/README.md

 ## Running with VehicleX

 The directly runnable version is available.
 We have both [windows version](https://drive.google.com/open?id=1cLKFhXc9HhKmsh05XrWSGKDs-GZ73_Hf) and [linux version](https://drive.google.com/open?id=1s7sZY17HCaPCENZI6SbxuNcBMWHgOkOU).
-You will also need background images prepared, which is available at [backgroud images](https://drive.google.com/open?id=11JQMzaF7tUOEjZXzgVbFUTDjpgD_6wTr).
+You will also need [backgroud images](https://drive.google.com/open?id=11JQMzaF7tUOEjZXzgVbFUTDjpgD_6wTr) prepared.
 Please download them and store in a file structure like this:

 ```
 ~